-As of March 31, 2020, we had an aggregate borrowing capacity of \$300.0 million under the revolving credit commitment (the "Revolving Credit Commitment") of the JPMorgan Credit Agreement, which matures on September 23, 2024 and of which no more than \$65.0 million is available for working capital purposes and the entirety of which is available to fund acquisitions permitted under the JPMorgan Credit Agreement.
-On March 12, 2020, we drew \$20.0 million on the Revolving Credit Commitment to utilize for working capital purposes in anticipation of the potential effects of the COVID-19 pandemic.
-The outstanding balance of the Revolving Credit Commitment was \$60.4 million at March 31, 2020.
-On April 28, 2020, the Company converted \$10.0 million of its borrowings previously drawn on the Revolving Credit Commitment for working capital purposes to utilize such proceeds for funding Partnerships closed on May 1, 2020.
+As of June 30, 2020, we had an aggregate borrowing capacity of \$400.0 million under the Revolving Credit Commitment of the JPMorgan Credit Agreement, which matures on September 23, 2024 and of which no more than \$65.0 million is available for working capital purposes and the entirety of which is available to fund acquisitions permitted under the JPMorgan Credit Agreement.
+The outstanding balance of the Revolving Credit Commitment was \$226.0 million at June 30, 2020.
+In July 2020, we repaid \$125.0 million of debt under the Revolving Credit Commitment with proceeds received from the offering.